LittleGreenViper/LGV_Cleantime/README.md

 These will return values that will be directly useful for Date utilities.

+And, finally, you can get "milestones," based on the dates, with these computed properties:

+    LGV_CleantimeDateCalc(startDate: startDate).lastCleantimeMilestone
+    LGV_CleantimeDateCalc(startDate: startDate).dateOfLastCleantimeMilestone

+The first returns an enum, with the last "milestone" in the date range, and the second returns the actual date, upon which that milestone occurred.

 ### GitHub Project

 The GitHub project for this library is [https://github.com/LittleGreenViper/LGV_Cleantime](https://github.com/LittleGreenViper/LGV_Cleantime).